Medium/phantomjs/README.md

 ##### Installation fails with `spawn ENOENT`

-This is NPM's way of telling you that it was not able to start a `node` process.
-It usually means Node is not on your PATH, or otherwise not properly installed.
+This is NPM's way of telling you that it was not able to start a process.
+It usually means:

+- `node` is not on your PATH, or otherwise not correctly installed.
+- `tar` is not on your PATH.
+This package expects `tar` on your PATH on Linux-based platforms.

+Check your specific error message for more information.

-##### Installation fails with `Error: EPERM` or `operation not permitted`
+##### Installation fails with `Error: EPERM` or `operation not permitted` or `permission denied`

 This error means that NPM was not able to install phantomjs to the file system.
 There are three major reasons why this could happen: